SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 The SICK AppSpace Coding Starter Kit is not specific to a particular application domain, and the intended users are application developers working on source code.
 For certain application domains or devices, other starting points may be more appropriate, such as SICK Nova for 2D-vision applications on InspectorP-series devices.
 Users are encouraged to evaluate the different options and work with the ones that meet their needs.

-# Using the SICK AppSpace Coding Starter Kit modules code
+# Using the code of SICK AppSpace Coding Starter Kit modules

 There are 2 different possibilities to use the modules.
 The modules are developed and structured in a way that you can simply copy the content into a single app or you can run them in parallel apps and use their CROWN interfaces.
 Both ways will be described in the following (incl.
 PRO + CONS of these two approaches):